Connect with a Mortgage Advisor Today!

 Property Type

 Property type refers to the characteristics and configuration of a dwelling.
 For instance, detached homes, townhomes, and condos are all examples of different property types.
-Single Family Home will have the best terms when compared to other property types.
-Provided you put down more than 25% condos will be second best followed by multi-family 1-4 units.
-Properties like co-ops and manufactured homes will usually have higher rates and it will be more difficult to find lenders that will accept those property types.
+Single-Family Homes will have the most competitive terms when compared to other property types.
+Provided you put down more than 25% condos will be second leading followed by multi-family 1-4 units.
+Properties like co-ops and manufactured homes will usually have higher rates, and it will be more difficult to find lenders that will accept those property types.

 Occupancy

 Occupancy refers to the status of the people living in a home.
 For example, a home may be occupied by the owners, or by tenants who pay the owner rent in exchange for the right to live in the home.
-Owner Occupied homes will have the best rates followed by second homes (vacation homes that are not rented) and investment properties which include any property that does not fit the classification of a primary residence or second home.
-This includes rental properties, homes a family member occupies for free or a speculative property that is vacant.
+Owner-Occupied homes will have the great rates, followed by second homes (vacation homes that are not rented) and investment properties, which include any property that does not fit the classification of a primary residence or second home.
+This includes rental properties, homes a family member occupies for free, or a speculative property that is vacant.

 Loan Program